 Which is more important when putting, line or speed?
 If you ask a 100 golfers, most will choose speed as the most important.
 They suggest that hitting the ball with the correct speed is the only way to make sure we lower our golf scores most of the time.
 Personally, I am not convinced and here is why.

 During the poll above, I found it extremely interesting to read many of the comments relating to which is more important, line or speed.
 The back and forth between Holmer and MM Golf Studios on Twitter is especially fun to read.
 Regardless on your point of view, they concluded that both are important, yet could not agree on whether line or speed was king.

 The ‘pro side’ in putting refers to the side of the hole that is higher in elevation.
 As you can see in the picture below, as the ball approaches the hole, there is a break from right to left; hence the right side is the ‘pro side’.
-It is very important for this tip to we can recognize the ‘pro side’ when putting.
+It is very important we can recognize the ‘pro side’ when putting.